DelStar/daleyDevops/README.md

 ```

 ## Create Docker Image
-Docker is a continerization tool.Using docker we can deploy our applications as
+Docker is a containerization tool.
+Using docker we can deploy our applications as

 containers using docker images.
-Containers contains application code and also the softwares,
+Containers contain application code and also the software,

 config files whatever is required for our application to run.